makepath/makestack/README.md

-build                    Build necessary stuff. enter-backend            Enter the backend container. first-run                Run migrations and create a default user. start                    Start containers with docker-compose and attach to logs. stop                     Stop all running containers.
+build                    Build necessary stuff. enter-backend            Enter the backend container. first-run                Run migrations and create a default user. publish                  Tag and push the docker images to registry. start                    Start containers with docker-compose and attach to logs. stop                     Stop all running containers.
 ```